Section 1. TIME AND PLACE OF MEETING

 Section 7.
 STANDING COMMITTEES

-There shall be five (5) standing committees:
+There shall be four (4) standing committees:

 Additional ad-hoc committees may be appointed by the President as necessary.
 An appointed member’s designee may attend the committee meeting and vote for the member.
 The chairperson determines the agenda items and whether the committee meeting will be open to the public.

-The president shall appoint the members and chairs of the Legislative, Finance, and By-Laws committees, and the U.S. Election Assistance Commission Liaison, except as provided in the following paragraph.
+The President shall appoint the members and chairs of the Legislative, Finance, and Bylaws committees, and the U.S. Election Assistance Commission Liaison, except as provided in the following paragraph.

-The Finance Committee consists of the treasurer (who serves as chair of the committee), the secretary, and at least 1 additional member appointed by the president.
+The Finance Committee consists of the Treasurer (who serves as chair of the committee), the secretary, and at least 1 additional member appointed by the president.
 The Committee shall perform the following duties:

-- Work with the president-elect to prepare the annual budget for the Association required to be presented for approval of the membership under Article IV of the Articles of Association.
+- Work with the President-Elect to prepare the annual budget for the Association required to be presented for approval of the membership under Article IV of the Articles of Association.

 - Assist the Executive Committee with the negotiation of contracts between NASED and other entities, as requested by the president.